jlyden/catalog/Readme.md

 ## Required Libraries and Dependencies
 * You will need Python v2 or higher, SQLAlchemy, Flask, oauth2client, xml.etree.ElementTree, and SeaSurf to run this project.
 * You will also need the following Python modules: httplib2, requests, json, and datetime.
-* If you don't already have python on your machine, you could run the system on a Vagrant Virtual Machine.
+* If you don't already have Python on your machine, you could run the system on a Vagrant Virtual Machine.
 Udacity's instructions for VM installation are here: https://www.udacity.com/wiki/ud197/install-vagrant
     * If you use the Vagrant VM, you will need to install SeaSurf - `pip install flask-seasurf`

 ## Installation